St. John's takes on Butler in Big East Tournament

 St. John’s takes on Butler in Big East Tournament

-The Red Storm’s record in Big East games is 5-13, and their record is 10-1 in non-conference games.
-St. John’s is eighth in the Big East with 26.0 points per game in the paint led by Lashae Dwyer averaging 6.8.
+The Red Storm’s record in Big East play is 18-2, and their record is 9-2 in non-conference games.
+St. John’s averages 10.6 turnovers per game and is 20-2 when it wins the turnover battle.

-The Bulldogs are 5-13 in Big East play.
-Butler ranks seventh in the Big East giving up 63.1 points while holding opponents to 43.6% shooting.
+The Bulldogs are 7-14 in Big East play.
+Butler has a 9-7 record in games decided by 10 points or more.

-St. John’s average of 6.2 made 3-pointers per game this season is just 0.4 more made shots on average than the 5.8 per game Butler allows.
-Butler scores 6.2 more points per game (62.5) than St. John’s allows (56.3).
+St. John’s is shooting 44.9% from the field this season, 1.3 percentage points higher than the 43.6% Butler allows to opponents.
+Butler averages 8.3 made 3-pointers per game this season, 0.7 more makes per game than St. John’s allows.

+The teams meet for the third time this season.
+St. John’s won 76-70 in the last matchup on Feb.
+27. RJ Luis led St. John’s with 24 points, and Jahmyl Telfort led Butler with 13 points.

-TOP PERFORMERS: Dwyer averages 1.2 made 3-pointers per game for the Red Storm, scoring 13.6 points while shooting 28.6% from beyond the arc.
-Ber’Nyah Mayo is shooting 41.1% and averaging 14.6 points over the past 10 games.
+TOP PERFORMERS: Luis is scoring 18.1 points per game with 7.1 rebounds and 2.2 assists for the Red Storm.
+Kadary Richmond is averaging 15.7 points and 7.9 rebounds while shooting 49.2% over the last 10 games.

-Kilyn McGuff is scoring 12.7 points per game with 8.0 rebounds and 1.5 assists for the Bulldogs.
-Lily Zeinstra is averaging 9.6 points and 4.2 rebounds while shooting 45.5% over the last 10 games.
+Andre Screen is averaging eight points and six rebounds for the Bulldogs.
+Pierre Brooks is averaging 17.0 points over the last 10 games.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.